HeshamTay/My-Data-Science-Portfolio/README.md

 * Mobile Price classification: An EDA-only classification project without a model built because graphical bivariate analysis showed lack of correlation between the independent variables and the target variable
 * Diabetes Classifier: A binary classification project that predicts the occurence of diabetes based on lifestyle measures of individuals.
 It was the most challenging project so far because all the variables were encoded.
 As a result, I separated the data into binary (True/False, Male/Female) and nominal variables.
 I know I could decode them using the data card, but I have kept them this way as a way of challenging myself.
 In addition, it's more time-saving this way

+#**I've crossed a long way to get this far in data science.
+I'm ready to keep crossing longer ones because it's a wonderful field with a huge potential**